anggrayudi/MaterialPreference/README.md

 1. [Version `2.x.x`](https://github.com/anggrayudi/MaterialPreference/tree/java), built in Java
 2. [Version `3.x.x` and higher](https://github.com/anggrayudi/MaterialPreference), built in Kotlin

-This Java library will be the second priority.
+The Java library will be the second priority.
 So I will be more active in Kotlin library.
-You can fork this Java branch and build your own version if you feel it is slow in maintenance.
+You can fork the Java branch and build your own version if you feel it is slow in maintenance.

 Writing code in Java is slow, and that's why I decided to migrate to Kotlin.